Hough Gould – Client Money Handling Procedure

 - Hold the surplus money in a client suspense ledger;

-If, after six years, the client or owner of the money has not been found and no true claimants to the money have come forward, in accordance with RICS guidance, it will be donated to a registered charity.
+If, after three years, the client or owner of the money has not been found and no true claimants to the money have come forward, in accordance with RICS guidance, it will be donated to a registered charity.
 A receipt will be obtained for this transaction so should a true claimant come forward to collect the money it can be made available to them.
 We will request that the receiving charity should offer an indemnity to enable the Firm to recover a donation in the event of a claim.

 If all efforts to trace the clients or owners of the money fails, and after following the above procedures, Hough Gould will donate the amount to a RICS’ approved charity.

 Hough Gould ensure that:

 - Employees have clear segregation of duties and responsibilities and that a Principal or appropriately qualified individual oversees the client accounting function;

 - It employs competent and knowledgeable staff who are responsible for processing clients’ money and who are familiar with RICS Rules;

 - Accounting systems and client data are securely controlled and protected;